Course Syllabus for College Algebra

 GRADING STANDARD:

-A Mastery of essential elements and related concepts, plus demonstrated excellence
+A Mastery of essential elements and related concepts, plus demonstrated

 or originality.